easy-updates-manager/easy-updates-manager/Readme.txt

 3. Disable Plugins Individually

 == Installation ==
-Their are two way to install "Disable Updates Manager".
+Their are two way to install Disable Updates Manager.

 <strong>1)</strong>
 <ol>
-<li>Push the button above to download the latest version of "Disable Updates Manager".</li>
+<li>Push the button above to download the latest version of Disable Updates Manager.</li>
 <li>Go in your websites admin to the Plugins> Add New> page and push Upload.</li>

 <li>Upload the zip file and push install.</li>